nvanhieu25/CP/README.md

-# CP
+# Competitive Programming
-this is the place to store my code about DSA and some algorithms problem that I have solved.
+This is the place to store my code about DSA and some algorithm problems that I have solved.